Mō mātou

 About us

-Founded in 1958, HNZ is a registered charity that supports and advocates for people affected by haemophilia, von Willebrands Disorder, and other inherited bleeding disorders.
+Founded in 1958, HNZ is the only organisation in New Zealand that supports and advocates for people affected by haemophilia, von Willebrand Disease, and other inherited bleeding disorders.

 Improving the lives and long-term outcomes of people affected by bleeding disorders since 1958